e6voe9/e6voe9/README.md

 ### Hello, my name is George😀.
-I'm frontend developer from Ukraine.f
+I'm frontend developer from Ukraine.

 <!--
 **e6voe9/e6voe9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.